 Originally from The Weekend Baker: Irresistible Recipes, Simple Techniques, and Stress-Free Strategies for Busy People, not only are Saucepan Cookies made in one pot, they don't require an electric mixer.
 Using melted butter lets you skip the creaming step altogether.

 The original Saucepan Chocolate Chip Cookies recipe calls for chocolate chips and nuts.
 I increased the chocolate chips, cut out the nuts entirely, and added some mini M&Ms for a little extra color.
 I also increased the salt because ¼ teaspoon wasn't quite enough to counteract all the extra chocolate and candy I used.

 The book warns not to overbake them if you want your cookies chewy, so keep an eye on them as they bake.
 You'll know they're done when the edges just start to brown.

-- 8 tablespoons unsalted butter, cut into 4 pieces
+- 8 tablespoons unsalted butter, cut in 4 pieces (114 grams)

 - 1 teaspoon baking powder

 - 1 ½ cups extra dark chocolate chips

 - ⅓ cup mini M&Ms or white chocolate chips